 Ed Wood Jr. directed Final Curtain as a pilot for a proposed television series to be called Portraits in Terror.
 In it, an apparently disturbed actor recounts the strange happenings in what appears to be a haunted theater.

 Made in 1957, Final Curtain wouldn't resurface until a copy was found by the great-nephew of Paul Marco, an actor in the Ed Wood stock company.
-It was given a premiere of sorts at the Slamdance Festival in 2012, created a small amount of hubbub, and has since faded back into oblivion.
+It was given a premiere of sorts at the Slamdance Festival in 2012, and has since faded back into oblivion.
 Still, there's much about it to be admired.
-It's not the oddball curio for which Wood's fans may have hoped, but it shows Wood in an interesting light.
+It's not the oddball curio for which Wood's fans may have hoped, but it shows a different side of Wood.
 The pilot also has a lot of folklore behind it, which may have superseded its arrival.

 Wood had written the script as a possible vehicle for his friend Bela Lugosi.
 According to legend, it was the script Lugosi was reading when he died.
 The irony was tasty for fans of the Wood/Lugosi team, and for all we know, it's a true story.
 If it's not true, it should be.

 According to Wood biographer Rudolph Grey, Final Curtain was one of Wood's favorite projects.
-Grey doesn't give any specific incident where Wood or any of his friends said as much, but if there's reason to believe Wood was fond of this pilot, it probably had to do with his closeness to the subject of haunted theaters.
+Grey doesn't provide any specific incident where Wood said as much, but if there's reason to believe Wood was fond of this pilot, it probably had to do with the subject of haunted theaters.
 As Wood's third wife Cathy said in Grey's Nightmare of Ecstasy:

 "He told me he went to Northwestern University (in Chicago) after he got out of the Marine Corps.
 I'm pretty sure he took up acting, and I think writing.
 And that's when he told me he lived in an abandoned theater, or a theater that was dark most of the time, and that's where he got the inspiration for Final Curtain.
 He felt the vibes, as we say."

 The story, what there is of it, concerns an actor wandering around in the theater where his show has closed.
-He hears things, he feels things; the place is speaking to him, in a way, as old buildings tend to do in the late night hours.
-We hear his thoughts in a voice-over narrative read by Dudley Manlove (known to Wood fans as Eros in Plan 9 From Outer Space) and it's pure, over-the-top Wood, with a lot of hokum about "the witching hour," and strange forces calling to him, and how spirits come out to cavort in the darkness, "to die, and re-die, to live and relive..."
+We hear his thoughts in a voice-over narrative read by Dudley Manlove (known to Wood fans as Eros in Plan 9 From Outer Space) and it's pure, over-the-top Wood, with a lot of hokum about "the witching hour," and and how spirits come out to cavort in the darkness, "to die, and re-die, to live and relive..."

 Looking slightly overstuffed in his tuxedo, Moore is a credible stand-in for Lugosi.
 Would Lugosi, Wood's original choice, be any better?
 Perhaps for camp value.
 Moore, to his credit, takes the role seriously, peering around the corners of the dark theater as if fearing what he might see.
 By '57, Lugosi was too dissipated; Moore looks robust, and we can believe he was some sort of theatrical idol.
 With Wood directing him as if he's in a silent movie, Moore is gallant.